-In January 2015, after attending a Making Democracy Real conference in Panchgani, India, I had one singular goal, to get to the Sabarmati Ashram, in Ahmedabad.
+“In January 2014, after attending a Making Democracy Real conference in Panchgani, India, I had one singular goal, to get to the Sabarmati Ashram, in Ahmedabad.
 Traveling by train from Mumbai to Ahmedabad, thoughts raced through my head.
 Whilst everyone else slept, I scribbled notes like a crazy women.
 New ideas were flowing thick and fast about choices we make in life, about education alternatives, and about me.

 At Sabarmati, I was fortunate enough to meditate in the very same place that Gandhiji prayed morning and night.
 The ideas from the train flourished, consolidated.
 I was excited!
-And a new idea floated in through the ether: You don’t need to start a new movement.
+And a new idea floated in through the ether: 'You don’t need to start a new movement.
 The movement is already out there.
-You just need to encourage it to grow.
+You just need to encourage it to grow.'

 It was also at Sabarmati that a young Dutch couple wandered in.
-They looked around, read thoughtfully and carefully, then turned to one of the ashram curators and asked – Who was this Gandhi?
-What does he mean ‘My experiments with truth’?
+They looked around, read thoughtfully and carefully, then turned to one of the ashram curators and asked – 'Who was this Gandhi?
+What does he mean ‘My experiments with truth’'?
 They had never heard of him.
-I made a commitment then, that when I returned home I would run my own 'experiments.’
-Subsequently and over time, I asked many groups of students – Tell me about Gandhi.
-They could tell me a little – ‘he was a peace-builder,’ ‘he was a social activist.’
-‘We think it was to do with the British.’
-He wore glasses.’
+I made a commitment then, that when I returned home I would run my own 'experiments' - peace experiments.
+Subsequently and over time, I asked many groups of students – 'Tell me about Gandhi.'
+They could tell me a little – ‘He was a peace-builder,’ ‘He was a social activist,’ ‘We think it was to do with the British,’ 'He wore glasses.’

 When I asked those same students to tell me about Hitler – well they could talk for hours.
 They knew intimate details, family background, quotes, war atrocities, symbolism.
 I began to ask myself, ‘How is it we seem to know more about the bad stuff and less about the good stuff?’